 Goals should be 4'x4'.
-If no such goals are available, goals of a different size or a standard goal flipped to a triangle may be used instead as long as the same size is used at both ends.
+If no such goals are available, goals of a different size or a standard goal flipped to a triangle may be used instead provided the same size is used at both ends.

 Officials, coaches, and timekeepers